aherve/echess/README.md

 ## Showing the moves

 Each square is equipped with a blue LED that can be lit to signal the opponent's move.
+It's bright enough that we don't miss a move, and discreet enough that it doesn't distract from the game.

 ![usb](assets/after_pcb.jpg)